hapax/hapax.github.io/assets/chuzenji.md

 </figure>

 No insights into the nature of contingency and order, however profound, will conjure up a place to sleep.
-I remember that the cruise terminal has a Circle K konbini, so I walk back and surf the snack aisle, and free wi-fi, while a balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches me with a mixture of curiosity and suspicion.
+I remember that the cruise terminal incorporates a small konbini, so I walk back and dawdle in the snack aisle and look up hotels on the free wifi.
-I'm taking way too long to decide between
+A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches me with a mixture of curiosity and faint amusement, either by the

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />